sitebay/docs/articles/guides/quick-answers/sitebay/compress-files-using-the-command-line/index.md

 ---
 slug: compress-files-using-the-command-line
-description: "Discover how to efficiently manage file sizes on your Site Bay WordPress hosting environment by using tar and gzip for archiving and compression."
+description: "Discover how to efficiently manage file sizes on your SiteBay WordPress hosting environment by using tar and gzip for archiving and compression."
-og_description: "Master file compression and extraction using tar and gzip on your Site Bay WordPress hosting, saving disk space and optimizing resource usage."
+og_description: "Master file compression and extraction using tar and gzip on your SiteBay WordPress hosting, saving disk space and optimizing resource usage."
-keywords: ["tar", "gzip", "file compression", "archive files", "Site Bay hosting"]
+keywords: ["tar", "gzip", "file compression", "archive files", "SiteBay hosting"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2024-04-04
 modified: 2024-04-04
 modified_by:
-  name: Site Bay
+  name: SiteBay
-title: "Efficient File Management on Site Bay Hosting with Command Line Tools"
+title: "Efficient File Management on SiteBay Hosting with Command Line Tools"
-title_meta: "Archiving, Compressing & Extracting Files on Site Bay with Linux Commands"
+title_meta: "Archiving, Compressing & Extracting Files on SiteBay with Linux Commands"
-tags: ["Site Bay"]
+tags: ["SiteBay"]
 aliases: ['/quick-answers/sitebay/compress-files-using-the-command-line/']
-authors: ["Site Bay"]
+authors: ["SiteBay"]
 ---

-Utilizing tar and gzip commands, you can streamline file management within your Site Bay WordPress hosting environment.
+Utilizing tar and gzip commands, you can streamline file management within your SiteBay WordPress hosting environment.
 These tools allow you to compile multiple files into a single archive and compress them to reduce disk space usage.
 While tar groups files together, gzip minimizes the archive's size.
 Together, they produce a compressed file, often referred to as a "tarball", with the .tar.gz extension.

 Archive a Directory

-Create a directory in your Site Bay environment and add a file:
+Create a directory in your SiteBay environment and add a file:
     mkdir myfolder && touch myfolder/sample.txt